Shelley Frost has worked and volunteered for animal welfare organizations for over 30 years. Her border collie Kellie is 15 years old.

 Older Dogs Have Special Needs That May Need Attention

 If your older dog could talk to you, she would likely put in requests that would make her body and life more comfortable.
-But since she cannot tell us how she is feeling, just think for a minute how our bodies feel as we age: A few more aches and pains in places we didn’t know we had; Pressing the ‘up’ volume button on the television remote control so we can hear it better; balancing on one foot seems like an Olympic feat.
+But since she cannot tell us how she is feeling, just think for a minute how our bodies feel as we age.
+We have a few more aches and pains in places we didn’t know we had.
+We press the ‘up’ volume button on the television remote control so we can hear better.
+We find that balancing on one foot seems like an Olympic feat.

 One of the first signs that your dog is aging is when she begins to slow down.
 Perhaps she has trouble jumping in and out of the car.
 Maybe the stairs are suddenly too much of a challenge.
 For those of us who have the strength, we may pick up our pooches to help them navigate stairs, car doors, or even living room furniture.

 You may also notice that when going for walks, your dog seems to take her time sniffing at one spot.
 Or perhaps her walk is slower and she is ready to go home sooner than normal.

 Hearing loss in older dogs is one of the first signs of aging.
 You may notice that you have to raise your voice to get your dog's attention.
 Or perhaps the sounds that usually make your dog perk up seem to no longer have an effect.

 Other signs that your dog is aging includes cloudy eyes, bad breath, new lumps or bumps, weight loss, or gain.
 A visit to your veterinarian where you can ask for a "senior dog blood panel" will give you an overall picture of how your older dog is feeling.

 At What Age Does a Dog Become a Senior?